polhenarejos/acme_email/README.md

 where `address@domain.com` is the e-mail address to certify and `contact@anotherdomain.com` is just the contact address for receiving notifications related with the account.
 Contact address is only used the first time.
 It can be ommitted in subsequent calls.

-After this, the client will negotiate with CASTLE Platform® ACME server for obtaining an S/MIME certificate.
+After this, the client will negotiate with [CASTLE Platform® ACME Server](https://acme.castle.cloud/ "CASTLE Platform® ACME Server") for obtaining an S/MIME certificate.
 1. An e-mail will be send to `address@domain.com` with a challenge subject.
 The client will wait for the token you will receive in the `address@domain.com`.
 2. The subject has the form of `ACME: <token>`.
 The `<token>` part is needed for passing the challenge.
 3. Copy the **entire** subject (with the `ACME: `part included) and paste it to the client terminal.